codewithdev/hosted-resume/index.md

 ### The D.E.
 Shaw Group - Member, Technical Writing, Front Office Tech
 **Oct 2022 - Present**
-- Primary tech writer for front-office technology teams, specializing in the development of algorithmic based trading tools and data streaming technologies.
+- Primary tech writer for research group and front-office technology teams specializing in the development of algorithmic based trading tools and data streaming technologies as wel.
 I collaborate with teams to create user and developer friendly documentation, and feature updates blogs which are published across the firm.
 - Collaborated with mission critical, business-oriented tech and business teams to create content strategy, restructure existing documentation, and update inline with new featuers.
 - Created proof of concept proposal for advancing the Javascript and Typescript based client library and API documentation using the flavours of Docusaurus and TypeDoc.
 - Developed documentation process and examples tutorials to help developers and other teams to effectively use docs-as-code approach and publish Markdown pages using versioning and documentation pipeline via Jenkins and GitHub Action checks.